|

 example many

-junior or mini volleyball coaches in the leading volleyball nations use
+junior or mini volleyball coaches in the leading volleyball nations

-1 vs. 1, 2 vs. 2, or 3
+have been using 2 vs. 2, 3

-an extremely small court for the beginnning volleyball players.
+beginnning volleyball players.

-Volleyball Games - Mini-Games for Skills
+Volleyball Drills Advanced Games - Mini-Games for

 Development